amirmasoudabdol/Bilbo/docs/tutorial/installation.md

-sudo apt install libboost-all-dev sudo apt install libarmadillo-dev sudo apt install lua5.3 liblua5.3-dev sudo apt install libmlpack-dev
+sudo apt install libboost-all-dev sudo apt install libarmadillo-dev sudo apt install lua5.3 liblua5.3-dev
 ```

-For nlohmann/json, mlpack, ensmallen, fmt, and spdlog, you need to build and install these packages manually.
+For `nlohmann/json`, `mlpack`, `ensmallen`, `fmt`, and `spdlog`, you need to build and install these packages manually.
+This is due to the fact that sometimes there required version of them are not yet deployed in different Linux distros.
 Please follow the link to their homepage, and follow their instruction.

 !!! note
 	Based on your distribution and version, these commands may be different, or you may end up having different versions of these packages available to you.